xmrsale/xmrsale.github.io/docs/tor.md

 # xmrSale over tor
 Currently you can use Tor in two ways
-1) Connect xmrSale to your Monero node over a tor hidden service
+1) Connect xmrSale to your Monero node over a tor hidden service (if you're connecting to a remote node, may be preferable to SSH tunneling).
-2) Host xmrSale as a Tor onion
+2) Host xmrSale as a Tor onion site

 ## Monero Node RPC Hidden Service
 On your Monero node install tor and in `/etc/tor/torrc`: